gunjan2713/Chop-n-shop-backend/README.md

-# Chop N' Shop Week 9: Full Stack
+# Welcome to the Chop N' Shop Backend
-This is prototype fullstack application for Chop N' Shop, our grocery shopping assistant.
+This is backend of our prototype fullstack application for Chop N' Shop, our grocery shopping assistant.
 We integrated several of our **FastAPI** endpoints with our **MongoDB** database and Frontend components.
 This prototype will allow you to register a new user, authenticate an existing user, and retrieve a recipe.

 ## Setting Up & Running Instructions
 ### Backend Setup